 We were heading to Yosemite this past weekend, camping with two other families.
 We had 7 children between us and divided up cooking duties.
 I’ve been itching to try a bundt cake for ages and knew I’d have plenty of people to dispose of it if I took one along.
 I bought my bundt tin for $1 at a garage sale a few months back and wasn’t sure how well it would do.
 I was hoping I’d avoid a stuck-bundt disaster and I was pleased that this recipe and my bargain tin worked out just beautifully.

-The recipe I’d found that appealed to me most was from the beautiful ‘What Katie Ate’ book (available through my shop.).
+The recipe I’d found that appealed to me most was from the beautiful ‘What Katie Ate’ book.
 Katie made her cake with blood orange which gave it a beautiful pinky red colour.
 It isn’t blood orange season just now so I picked oranges from our garden to go into our cake.
 We have a bee-filled rosemary bush growing just next to our orange tree so that area of the garden always smells amazing and I knew that a little rosemary in this cake would work beautifully with the orange.
 I’m mad for combining herbs with citrus at the moment so combinations of herbs and lemon, orange and grapefruit are popping up in all sorts of meals for us.

 I almost always weigh my baking ingredients as I find it much more precise, however this recipe used cup measurements so I went with them and use them in my version of the recipe below.
 I have added weight measurements too if that is what you prefer.